KIRANKUMAR7296/JavaScript/jQuery.md

    let isSingle = true;
    let isFather = false;

-4. object : NULL - Implies nothing as a value. var money = null;
+4. NULL - Implies nothing as a value. var money = null;

+5. undefined : A variable with no assigned value. var money;

-   Object : Variable that can hold more than one values : Array, list and dictionaries.
+6. object : Variable that can hold more than one values : Array, list and dictionaries.
    let names = ['Kiran', 'Datta', 25, 35];

-5. undefined : A variable with no assigned value. var money;

-6. function : Block of code written to perform a specific task.
+7. function : Block of code written to perform a specific task.
    // Function without argument.
    let sum(){
       return 2 + 3;